Saving Water Soaked Photos, a Genealogist’s Window to the Past

 If homes in your town have been damaged by a flood, whether it’s your own home, your neighbor’s or a stranger’s across town, do what you can to save every heap of water-soaked photos.
 These are our windows to the past.
 Don’t let even one be closed forever.

-Considering that we’re finished, I would like to direct you to http://stevechittick.ca.
-This is the website of Steve Chittick insurance, a credible business insurance provider in Oakville in Ontario.
+Considering that we’re finished, I would like to direct you to https://www.revelhomes.ca/.
+This is the website of RevelHomes, a dazzling Collingwood renovations Services in Ontario.
 I’ve been dealing with them lately and have nothing but great things to say.
 Have a look or call them should you be in the market for this particular service.
 They’re great.
 Alright, time for bed.

 Posted in Photograph Post Date 11/11/2015